d12frosted/elpa-mirror/gnu/tmr-readme.txt

   When the timer is set, a message is sent to the echo area recording the current time and the point in the future when the timer elapses.
   Echo area messages can be reviewed with the `view-echo-area-messages' which is bound to `C-h e' by default.
-Though TMR provides its own buffer for reviewing its log: it is named `*tmr-messages*' and can be accessed with the command `tmr-view-echo-area-messages'.
+To check all timers, use the command `tmr-tabulated-view', which has more features than the generic `*Messages*' buffer ([Grid view]).

+  The `tmr-cancel' command cancels running timers and erases them from the list of created timer objects.
+If there is only one timer, it cancels it outright.
+If there are multiple running timers, it produces a minibuffer completion prompt, asking for one among them.
+  Timers at the completion prompt are described by the exact time they were set and the input that was used to create them, including the optional description that `tmr' and `tmr-with-description' accept.

+  The `tmr-clone' command directly copies the duration and optional description of a timer into a new one.
+With an optional prefix argument, this command prompts for a duration and, if the underlying timer had a description, for a description as well.
+The default values of such prompts as those of the original timer.

+  The `tmr-remove-finished' command deletes all elapsed timers from the list of timers.
+This means that they can no longer be cloned.

+  Timers have hooks associated with their creation, cancellation, and completion ([Hooks]).
+TMR can also integrate with the desktop environment to send notifications ([Sound and desktop notifications]).

+  TMR does not specify any global key bindings.
+The user must configure their own ([Sample configuration]).

+[Grid view] See section 2.1

+[Hooks] See section 2.2

+[Sound and desktop notifications] See section 2.3

+[Sample configuration] See section 4

+2.1 Grid view
+─────────────

+  Timers can be viewed in a grid with `tmr-tabulated-view'.
+The data is placed in the `*tmr-tabulated-view*' buffer and looks like this:

+  ┌────
+  │ Start      End        Finished?
+Description
+  │ 09:22:43   09:32:43   ✔         Prepare tea
+  │ 09:17:14   09:37:14              Boil water
+  │ 09:07:03   09:57:03              Bake bread
+  └────

+  If a timer has elapsed, it has a check mark associated with it, otherwise the `Finished?' column is empty.
+A `Description' is shown only if it is provided while setting the timer, otherwise the field is left blank.

+  The `tmr-tabulated-view' command relies on Emacs’ `tabulated-list-mode'.
+From the `*tmr-tabulated-view*' buffer, invoke the command `describe-mode' (`C-h m' with standard key bindings) to learn about the applicable functionality, such as how to expand/contract columns and toggle their sort.

+  While in this grid view, one can perform several operations on timers:

+  ⁃ The `+' key creates a new timer by calling the standard `tmr'
+    command.
+As always, use a prefix argument to also prompt for a description.

+  ⁃ The `c' key invokes the `tmr-tabulated-clone' command.
+It is the
+    same as `tmr-clone' plus some tweaks for the grid view.

+  ⁃ The `k' key runs the `tmr-tabulated-cancel' command.
+It immediately
+    cancels the timer at point.

+  ⁃ The `K' key uses `tmr-tabulated-remove-finished' to delete all
+    elapsed timers.
+This means that they no longer show up in the grid and cannot be cloned.

+  ⁃ The `s' key runs the `tmr-tabulated-reschedule' command.
+It
+    effectively replaces the timer at point with a new one, using the aforementioned “cancel” and “clone” operations.
+If the timer being rescheduled has a description, this command will also prompt for a description while creating the new timer, otherwise it will just ask for a duration.

+  ⁃ The `w' key invokes the `tmr-tabulated-rewrite-description' command.
+    It prompts for user input and uses it to rewrite the description of the timer at point.

+2.2 Hooks
+─────────

+  TMR provides the following hooks:

+  `tmr-timer-created-functions'
+        This is triggered by the `tmr' command.
+By default, it will print a message in the echo area showing the newly created timer’s start and end time as well as its optional description (if provided).

+  `tmr-timer-completed-functions'
+        This runs when a timer elapses.
+By default, it will (i) produce a desktop notification which describes the timer’s start/end time and optional description (if available), (ii) play an alarm sound ([Sound and desktop notifications]), and (iii) print a message in the echo area which is basically the same as the desktop notification.

+  `tmr-timer-cancelled-functions'
+        This is called by `tmr-cancel'.
+By default, it will print a message in the echo area describing the timer that was cancelled.

+[Sound and desktop notifications] See section 2.3

+2.3 Sound and desktop notifications ───────────────────────────────────

   Once the timer runs its course, it produces a desktop notification and plays an alarm sound.
 The notification’s message is practically the same as that which is sent to the echo area.

-The sound file for the alarm is defined in `tmr-sound-file', while the urgency of the notification can be set through the `tmr-notification-urgency' option.
+  The sound file for the alarm is defined in `tmr-sound-file', while the urgency of the notification can be set through the user option `tmr-notification-urgency'.
 Note that it is up to the desktop environment or notification daemon to decide how to handle the urgency value.

   If the `tmr-sound-file' is nil, or the file is not found, no sound will be played.

-  The `tmr-cancel' command is used to cancel running timers (as set by the `tmr' command).
-If there is only one timer, it cancels it outright.
-If there are multiple timers, it produces a minibuffer completion prompt which asks for one among them.
-Timers at the completion prompt are described by the exact time they were set and the input that was used to create them, including the optional description that `tmr' accepts.
+  Sound playback depends on the `ffplay' executable which is part of `ffmpeg'.

 3 Installation